Toast (honor): Norms and etiquette of toasting

 Toasts may be solemn, sentimental, humorous, bawdy, or insulting.
-The practice of announcing one's intention to make a toast and signalling for quiet by rapping on the wineglass, while common, is regarded by some authorities as rude.
+The practice of announcing one's intention to propose a toast and signalling for quiet by rapping on the wineglass, while common, is regarded by some authorities as rude.
 Except in very small and informal gatherings, a toast is offered standing.
-At a gathering, none should offer a toast to the guest of honor until the host has had the opportunity to do so.
+At a gathering, none should offer a toast to the guest of honour until the host has had the opportunity to do so.
 In English-speaking countries, guests may signal their approval of the toast by saying "hear hear".
-The person honored should neither stand nor drink, but after the toast should rise to thank the one who has offered the toast and take a drink, perhaps but not necessarily offering a toast in turn.
+The person honoured should neither stand nor drink, but after the toast should rise to thank the one who has offered the toast and take a drink, perhaps but not necessarily offering a toast in turn.
 As toasts may occur in long series, experienced attendees often make sure to leave enough wine in the glass to allow participation in numerous toasts.

 Putting one's glass down before the toast is complete, or simply holding one's glass without drinking is widely regarded as impolite, suggesting that one does not share the benevolent sentiments expressed in the toast, nor the unity and fellowship implicit in toasting itself.
-Even the non-drinker is counseled not to refuse to allow wine to be poured for a toast.
+Even the non-drinker is advised not to refuse to allow wine to be poured into his glass for a toast.
 Inverting the glass is discouraged.

 Toasting traditionally involves alcoholic beverages.
-Champagne (or at least some variety of sparkling wine) is regarded as especially festive and is widely associated with New Year's Eve and other celebrations.
+Champagne (or at least some variety of sparkling wine, or for teetotalers, sparkling grape juice) is regarded as especially festive and is widely associated with New Year's Eve and other celebrations.
 Many people nowadays substitute sparkling fruit juice (often packaged in champagne-style bottles), and many authorities consider it perfectly acceptable to participate in a toast while drinking water.
-Toasting with an empty glass may be viewed by some as acceptable behavior for the non-drinker, though feigning to drink from such a glass would likely be seen as ridiculous.
+Toasting with an empty glass may be viewed by some as acceptable behaviour for the non-drinker, though feigning to drink from such a glass would probably be regarded as ridiculous.
 The person giving the toast should never do so with an empty glass, even if the glass contains nothing more than water.

-Teetotalers may view the drinking of toasts to be abominable and incompatible with their stand, as witnessed by this narrative from The Teetotaler (1840):
+Teetotallers may view the drinking of toasts to be abominable and incompatible with their views, as witnessed by this narrative from The Teetotaler (1840):